jhu-dvrk/dvrk-ros/irk_model/launch/Readme.md

 psm_stable.launch: from WPI don't know

 mtm_right_rviz.launch: only one MTMR simulation
-mtmr_psm1_rviz.launch: one MTMR + one PSM1 simulation
+mtm_psm_rviz.launch: one MTMR + one PSM1 simulation